unilaiva/unilaiva-songbook/README.md

 commands:

-  1. `sudo apt update && sudo apt install bash locales git context context-modules fonts-noto-extra fonts-noto-color-emoji fonts-noto-core fonts-noto-mono lilypond texlive texlive-font-utils texlive-lang-arabic texlive-lang-english texlive-lang-european texlive-lang-portuguese texlive-lang-spanish texlive-latex-base texlive-latex-extra texlive-luatex texlive-music texlive-plain-generic`
+  1. `sudo apt update && sudo apt install bash locales git context context-modules ffmpeg fluidsynth fluid-soundfont-gm fonts-noto-core fonts-noto-extra fonts-noto-mono lilypond python3 texlive texlive-font-utils texlive-lang-arabic texlive-lang-english texlive-lang-european texlive-lang-portuguese texlive-lang-spanish texlive-latex-base texlive-latex-extra texlive-luatex texlive-music texlive-plain-generic`
   2. `sudo locale-gen fi_FI.utf8`
   3. `git clone --depth 1 https://github.com/unilaiva/unilaiva-songbook.git`
   4. `cd unilaiva-songbook`
   5. `./compile-songbooks.sh --no-docker`

+Some of these packages are already installed by default.

 ### Option THREE, compile manually ###

 This option is for compiling manually without using the compile script nor Docker.
 This way is not recommended.

-Here is described how to build **only** the main document of Unilaiva Songbook.
+Here is **only** described how to build the main document of Unilaiva Songbook.
 To build the others, these instructions must be modified.
+To create also the collated printout versions (for printing A5 size on A4 paper), and to create audio files from Lilypond sources, see the compile script.

 Ensure you have all the dependencies installed (see **option TWO**) and the project's source downloaded, and then run the following commands or their